Władysław Raczkiewicz: Early life and studies

 As a volunteer, he fought in the Polish–Soviet War between 1919 and 1920.
-At first, he supported the Endecja faction, later joined the Sanacja camp headed by Piłsudski and his closest supporters.
-Raczkiewicz served as the Voivode of the Nowogródek Voivodeship from 1921 to 1924; government delegate to Wilno Voivodeship (1924–1925) and later as its voivode (1926–1931).
-After the Brest elections he was appointed the Senate Marshal (1930–1935) and Voivode of Kraków Voivodeship in 1935, and Pomeranian Voivodeship from 1936 to 1939.
+At first, he supported the Endecja faction, later joined the Piłsudski-led Sanation camp.
+Raczkiewicz served as the Voivode of the Nowogródek Voivodeship from 1921 to 1924; government delegate to Wilno Land (1924–1925) and later as the voivodeship's voivode (1926–1931).
+After the 1930 Polish parliamentary election, he was appointed the Senate Marshal (1930–1935) and Voivode of Kraków Voivodeship in 1935, and Pomeranian Voivodeship from 1936 to 1939.

 World War II

 When Poland was invaded by Nazi Germany in 1939, he escaped to Angers, France, where the Polish government-in-exile was established.
-He lived in the nearby Château de Pignerolle from 2 December 1939 until moving on 10 June 1940 to London, where he joined General Władysław Sikorski and Stanisław Mikołajczyk in the relocated Polish government in exile.
+He lived in the nearby Château de Pignerolle from 2 December 1939 until moving on 10 June 1940 to London, where he joined General Władysław Sikorski and Stanisław Mikołajczyk in the relocated Polish government-in-exile.
 He was an opponent of the Sikorski–Mayski agreement.

 In February 1945, Joseph Stalin, Winston Churchill and Franklin D. Roosevelt held the Yalta Conference.
 The future of Poland was one of the main topics that were deliberated upon.
 Stalin claimed that only a strong, pro-Soviet government in Poland would be able to guarantee the security of the Soviet Union.
-As a result of the conference, the Allies agreed to withdraw their recognition of the Polish Government in Exile, after the formation of a new government on Polish territory.
+As a result of the conference, the Allies agreed to withdraw their recognition of the Polish government-in-exile, after the formation of a new government on Polish territory.

 Raczkiewicz died in exile in 1947, in the Welsh town of Ruthin.
 He was buried in the cemetery at Newark-on-Trent in England.
 In November 2022, the remains of Raczkiewicz, August Zaleski, and Stanisław Ostrowski were reburied at the Mausoleum for emigree presidents at the Temple of Divine Providence in Warsaw.